 A community development credit union (CDCU) is a credit union with a mission of serving low- and moderate-income people and communities.
-CDCUs specialize in serving populations with limited access to safe financial services, including low-income wage earners, recent immigrants, and people with disabilities.
+CDCUs specialize in serving populations with limited access to safe financial services.

 As credit unions, CDCUs are: